Small World Discoveries

 HYMENOPTERA > APOCRITA | Parasitica > Ichneumonidae > Pimplinae > Pimplini

-A medium size (10-15mm), black species with orange legs, where the female can be easily mistaken for Apechthis compunctor except that that with Pimpla rufipes the relatively short and thick ovipositor is straight and lacking any downward curve at the tip.
-The hind legs are noticeably larger than the other pairs and the ‘waist’ between the thorax and abdomen is short.
-Males can be difficult to distinguish from photos, although other Pimpla species, and those of the related genus Itoplectis, have white-banded hind tibiae and are usually smaller.
+Pimpla rufipes is a medium-sized (10-15mm) black species with orange legs, with females that could easily be mistaken for Apecthis compunctor except that they have a relatively short and thick ovipositor, which doesn't have a downward curve at the tip.
+The hind legs are only slightly larger than the other pairs and the ‘waist’ between the thorax and abdomen is short.

 The species is widely known as the Black Slip Wasp.